93aakash/urban_dict/README.md

 # urban_dict
 A small Go CLI application which uses the urbandictionary API to get definitions and stores them in an SQLite3 database.
 Just search.
+Fork my repo and send me a pull request to contribute.

 ## Usage: